 - 1. What are the temperature ranges (min-max), on average, for each of the schools? - 2.
 Are there any patterns in these current temperature graphs for each school?
 Are the temperature patterns for each school similar?
 How are the patterns different? - 3.
-Using an atlas, try to identify what the average temperature ranges might be in areas where your land cover class (MUC class) is found. - 4.
-Analyze your rainfall graph. - a.
-Identify the differences and similarities in total rainfall amounts for the period studied.
+Using an atlas, try to identify what the average temperature ranges might be in areas where your land cover classification (MUC class) is found. - 4.
+Analyze your precipitation graph. - a.
+Identify the differences and similarities in Total Liquid Equivalent amounts for the period studied.
 Did all the schools receive the same amount?
 If not, what are the differences? - b.
 Identify the patterns.
-When did rain fall?
-Were rain or storm events concentrated in a particular time period with dry periods, or was precipitation fairly evenly spread over the time period?
+When did precipitation fall?
+Were precipitation events concentrated in a particular time period with dry periods, or was precipitation fairly evenly spread over the time period?
 In which locations did such patterns prevail? - c.
-Make a table to compile this data so you can look at it and begin to think about what it might mean. - 5.
-Using an atlas or climate database, identify what average rainfall is reported for similar land cover classes. - 6.
-Do the schools' rainfall patterns differ from the average precipitation for their area?
-If so, are there deserts, mountains, or waterbodies between the area of prevailing winds and the schools? - 7.
-If applicable, describe the snowfall graph and explain how the temperature affects snowfall. - 8.
-If applicable, how does snowfall affect the land cover type for your school?
+Make a table to compile these data so you can look at it and begin to think about what it might mean. - 5.
+Using an atlas or climate database, identify what average precipitation is reported for similar land cover classes. - 6.
+Do the schools' precipitation patterns differ from the average precipitation for their area?
+If so, are there deserts, mountains, or waterbodies between the area of prevailing winds and the schools?

-Using GLOBE Data to Analyze Land Cover Data Analysis Work Sheet-2
+Data Analysis Work Sheet-2

-- 9. What soil moisture patterns do you see for each school? - 10.
-If precipitation events are not evenly distributed across the time period, what do the reported soil moisture data look like during and after these events? - 11.
+- 7. What soil moisture patterns do you see for each school? - 8.
+If precipitation events are not evenly distributed across the time period, what do the reported soil moisture data look like during and after these events? - 9.
 Location. - a.
 Are all the schools on the same continent?
 How far apart are they in degrees of latitude and longitude? - b.
 Where are they in relation to the equator (include N or S of the equator in your description)? - c.
-How much do they differ in elevation above sea level? - 12.
+How much do they differ in elevation above sea level? - 10.
 Which of the areas within the school sites or nearby are likely to have a MUC class that signifies developed land cover, especially urban (MUC 9)?